Blog Nutrition Is Dextrose Bad for You: The Truth About This Simple Sugar!

 The quickest way to replenish used-up glycogen is by taking dextrose.
 Dextrose is readily absorbed and stored as glycogen (14).
 This easily makes it one of the most convenient options out there.

-Dextrose Is A Cheap, Safe, And Natural Option
+Dextrose Is a Cheap, Safe, and Natural Option

-Dextrose Drives Up Nutrient Uptake In Body Cells
+Dextrose Drives up Nutrient Uptake in Body Cells

 See also

-Why Is Dextrose Used In Food?
+Why Is Dextrose Used in Food?

-Dextrose In The Bakery Industry
+Dextrose in the Bakery Industry

 It is used to create balance in sweetness while influencing color and extending shelf life.
 It also improves quality, texture, and fermentation (5).

-Dextrose In The Confectionery Industry
+Dextrose in the Confectionery Industry

-Dextrose In The Drinks And Beverages Industry
+Dextrose in the Drinks Industry

-Dextrose In Dairy And Ice Cream
+Dextrose in Dairy and Ice Cream

 Dextrose provides a delicate balance in dairy products and ice cream while improving texture and increasing shelf life (15).

-Dextrose In The Culinary Arts
+Dextrose in the Culinary Arts

-Dextrose In The Meat Industry
+Dextrose in the Meat Industry

 See also

-Are There Safer Alternatives To Dextrose Are There Safer Alternatives To Dextrose?
+Are There Safer Alternatives to Dextrose?

 Some alternatives to dextrose include: